sebivenlo/ESD-2023-Springboot/quiz/quiz_questions.md

 7. **What is a projection in the context of Spring Data REST?**
    - A. A database projection to reduce the number of columns returned
    - B. A way to alter the view of an entity without changing the entity itself
-   - C. A method to project data onto a different data model
+   - C. A method to project data onto a different entity model
    - D. A tool for visualizing data relationships

 8. **How are projections defined in Spring Data REST?**